Why do you need a digital marketing strategy?

 People like to connect with the message, not the product.
 Therefore, making your content relatable and engaging will encourage your target audience to interact with you.

-Test, trial, measure and refine
+How to create a digital marketing strategy: Step 4 - Test, trial, measure and refine

 An essential part of any strategy is testing, trialing, measuring and refining your activities.
 You can do this with your marketing channels such as email marketing, search engines or social media marketing.